Dency-28/java-backend/README.md

 # Java Backend

-This repository contains the backend services built using Java (Spring Boot).
-It handles business logic, API endpoints, and database interactions.
+This is a Spring Boot-based backend service that powers the core business logic and API layer of the application.
+It is designed to be containerized using Docker and integrated into a CI/CD pipeline for automated builds and deployments.

 ## Features
-- RESTful APIs
-- Spring Boot framework
+- RESTful API endpoints using Spring Boot
-- PostgreSQL integration
+- PostgreSQL database integration
+- Dockerized for container-based deployment
+- GitHub Actions for CI/CD automation
-- Unit and integration testing
+- Unit and integration testing with Maven